louiswillems/louiswillems.github.io/about.md

 <p class="line-1 anim-typewriter">Hi, I'm Louis.
 This site contain my portfolio of data science projects for self learning and hobby purposes.</p>
 <br>

-Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ## Data Scientist
 2017 — Present